Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 - Can I use TurboTax to file for a deceased parent?

-I have done this.
+Yes, I had done this for my aunt's estate.
 It works very well.
 If you are the executor, TurboTax will guide you with properly filing the final return for a deceased parent or other relatives.

 - Can I use TurboTax for business with a fiscal year?